I like the saying, “Failing to prepare is preparing to fail.”

 And coming up with how to better deal with those situations is crucial if you want to be the best you can be socially.

-A social skills coach finds the reasons for these blind spots and helps you work through them by knowing the reasons they happen.
+An interpersonal communication coach finds the reasons for these blind spots and helps you work through them by knowing the reasons they happen.

 Blind spots can keep you from growing, and solving one situation now can solve ten in the future.
-Social coaches help you find these early.

 Here is a case study with one of my clients, Alex, who has gotten more job interviews and is not letting his soft skills hold his career back anymore!
 (More coaching case studies available here)